Majors & minors courses

 History of Modern Philosophy

-The early modern period (roughly 1650-1787) represents one of the most exciting and transformative stretches of intellectual and scientific history, one that set the agenda for much of modernity.
-As their understanding of the natural world dramatically changed, so-called “modern philosophers” also tried to understand our place and nature in light of emerging science.
-In this course, we will explore their competing accounts, including questions about how minds relate to bodies; the nature, role, and knowledge of God; the possibility of human freedom and natural purposes; and the nature and structure of the fundamentally real.
-As we will see along the way, many of the new methods, problems and solutions these philosophers defended are the very same methods, problems, and solutions still driving contemporary philosophy.
+The sweeping scientific revolution of the 17th and 18th centuries paralleled the development of sweeping new approaches to philosophy.
+Of particular concern to these so-called “modern philosophers” was to understand the relationship between human beings and the natural world, especially in the light of the emerging new scientific picture.
+In this course, we will explore many facets of this relationship: the relationship between the mind and the body; the nature, role and knowledge of God; skepticism and knowledge of the external world; the possibility of human freedom; the possibility of miracles; causation; and the nature of the fundamentally real.
+As we will see along the way, many of the new methods, problems and proposed solutions surrounding these topics are the very methods, problems, and solutions still driving contemporary philosophy.

 Philosophy as a Way of Life